 I am a mother of two sometimes wonderful little girls.
 I am the mother of two sometimes little jerks.
 I feel like I can not go on with out adding the mandatory, “they get it from their father” line, which may have some truth to it.
 My oldest also gets it from her mother, of which I am not.
 By all means, I play the role and have for almost a decade.
 I categorically fill this role financially, emotionally, physically and in any other possible ways I can.
 I go above and beyond to make up for the first three years and nine months I have missed.
 I am not trying to replace her mother by any means.
 I could never lower myself to the level of a woman who’s biggest gift to her daughter would be letting her go.
-I am simply trying to fill the huge gaping whole she left behind and continues to expand with every broken promise, every bad word and every manipulative conversation.
+I am simply trying to fill the huge gaping hole she left behind and continues to expand with every broken promise, every bad word and every manipulative conversation.

 The worst part about not being her mother is paying for the sins of someone else.
 Among playing every other role whole heartedly since day one, I also play the reluctant role of punching bag.
 Believe me, if I needed a good target to help me land a hit, her face would be the perfect image.
 Would I imagine her face at every precinct pick-up where instead of greeting her child, she completely ignored her while either not putting down the phone, or simply glaring at her father?
 Would I imagine her face when we had to drop her daughter off on Christmas morning for the first time after we found out about her allowing her boyfriend, who was standing right next to her, to abuse her daughter while she cried to her for help and she did nothing.
 Whatever faces I can imagine are pale in comparison to the faces she has displayed to my child.

-I guess I should feel lucky because children take their pain out on the person they trust the most, but it is hard to feel lucky when you are on the recieving end of an outpouring of 12 years of suffering, that only seems to be getting larger.
+I guess I should feel lucky because children take their pain out on the person they trust the most, but it is hard to feel lucky when you are on the receiving end of an outpouring of 12 years of suffering, that only seems to be getting larger.
 We can go to therapists.
 I can make sure she has trusting adults to talk to.
 I can get her journals, keep her safe, meet her needs, show her love, give her endless attention, even at the expense of my six year old, but I cannot help her come to terms with the absence, or even worse, the manipulative, abusive, dismissive, random presence of the one person she is biologically predisposed to need.
 Her mother neither lets go so she can begin to heal, or steps up to the role of parent to prevent further harm.